DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

 **self.model_overwrite** : bool
   This if true if the framework demands that the model is retrained from scratch, so if one customarily saves parts of the model separately, they would need to be retrained as well.

+**self.model_kwargs** : dict
+  This is a dictionary with all relevant model parameters which you may want to easily vary for example for the sake of model tuning.
+It is beneficial to use this attribute not only for setting the model hyperparameters but also altering the model's filename to represent specific model characteristics.

 ```